TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 20/Exodus 20.25.md

 ---

-And if thou make me an altar of stone, thou shalt not build it of hewn stones; for if thou lift up thy tool upon it, thou hast polluted it.
+If you make me an altar of stone, you shall not build it of cut stones; for if you lift up your tool on it, you have polluted it.